How to create, edit, and manage your Gmail signature

 There are two main reasons to be mindful before adding Notes:

-Help your users create standardized, easy to report on information by selecting the appropriate format.
-In the first example above, we added a ‘Dropdown’ column.
-The most commonly used ‘Structured Data’ columns are:
+Help your team create standardized, easy-to-report-on information by selecting the appropriate format for each column.
+In the first example above, we added a dropdown column.

 Magic Columns like ‘Date Last Updated’ or ‘Total Emails Sent’ are hard at work, even if your computer is off.
-Below you’ll see Email magic columns — and this is just one section of our total list!
+Below you’ll see call logs and meeting notes magic columns — and this is just one section of our total list!

 Because Streak is exceptionally flexible, at times you’ll have multiple possibilities for storing one piece of data.

-The Worksheet we linked in the beginning will help you think through what which columns you’ll want to add.
+The Worksheet we linked in the beginning will help you think through which columns you’ll want to add.
 We can even make automatic suggestions based on your inputs!
 Note that the link is to a ‘view only’ copy.
 If you’d like fill out the sheet, make a copy you can edit: Choose ‘File’ -> “Make Copy’.